What is comprehensive motorcycle insurance?

 Is comprehensive motorcycle coverage required?

-Comprehensive insurance coverage for your motorcycle is not required by law in any state.
+Comprehensive insurance coverage for your motorcycle isn’t required by law in any state.
 If you own your bike outright, it's up to you whether or not to get comprehensive coverage for your bike.
-However, if you're making payments on your motorcycle, you should check the terms of your loan or lease.
-Many institutions require comprehensive as part of the lease or loan agreement.
+However, if you're financing or leasing your motorcycle, your lender will usually require you to carry comprehensive as part of the loan or lease agreement.
+Learn more about motorcycle insurance requirements by state.

 How does comprehensive motorcycle coverage work?